 The Oberpfaffenhofen site of DLR is located approx. 25 km west of Munich, Germany.
 Please check the map for more details.
-Accommodations are available in the towns around Oberpfaffenhofen or in downtown Munich.
+Accommodation is available in the area around Oberpfaffenhofen or in downtown Munich.
 Attendees should make their own arrangements.
 If you need more information please contact gsoc-soc "at" dlr.de.